JessicaNathany/api-fanfareInvest/README.md

 3. Should have unit test for rules below
   - The user cannot  rescue the investiment in less than a month for all
 	- The user cannot investing bonds that
-	- User não pode investir em investimento that does not fit your profile
+	- The user cannot investing that does not fit your profile
 	- Rescue calc
 		- If the date due date the investiment is than more that six month, so descount twent percent (20%) the yours yield
 		- If the date due date the investiment is than more that twelve month, so descount ten percent (10%) the yours yield